u4507075/icd_10/README.md

 ### June - August 2019
   * Write and submit a paper.

+## Materials and methods
+### Target group
+Clinical records of outer-patient visits from 2006 - 2017 (2006 - 2016 for a training set, and 2017 for a test set) are retrospectively retrieved from the Maharaj Nakhon Chiang Mai electronic health records.
+Approximately one million records are expected to retrieve per year.
+Only encoded data (number, string) are included in the experiment (excluded images and scanned document).

+### Data preprocessing
+All identification data such as name, surname, address, national identification, hospital number will be removed according to patient privacy.
+Data of interest include:
+  * Demographic data such as date of birth, gender
+  * History taking and physical examination (including discharge summary)
+  * Laboratory and investigation reports
+  * ICD-10 (coded by a technical coder)

+## Data analysis
+Data from 2006 - 2016 are used to train machine learning models and data from 2017 are used to evaluate the models.
+We use overall accuracy, precision, recall, F-measure, and area under ROC curve to evaluate and compare predictive performance between models.

 ## How to use
 ## How it works
 ## Model evaluation